Paul-Kijtapart/historias/_posts/team/0001-01-01-vanesa-chang.markdown

 date: 0001-01-01 00:00:00 0000
 categories: team
 picture: vanesa_chang.jpg
 description: Vanesa oversees our strategy and team to make sure we are doing meaningful, impactful work.
+lang: en
 ---

 As CEO, Vanesa oversees the technology strategy and development capacity at Development Seed, keeping it pointed at the most interesting problems in development.